By Gen Cohen

 Get over your high standards

-That's the main obstacle to a clean and pleasant house, not the spitup stains and spilled Cheerios.
-"We say we don't have the time to clean because perfectionism takes over," says Marla Cilley, whose website, FlyLady.net, offers housecleaning advice.
+That's the main obstacle to keeping the house clean and pleasant, not the spitup stains and spilled Cheerios.
+"We say we don't have the time to clean because perfectionism takes over," says Marla Cilley, whose website, FlyLady.net, offers clean house tips.
 "Or we burn out because we do too much in one room.
 Instead, just set the timer and see what you can get done."

 Set the timer for 15 minutes